kwt3/HLS-Models/Simple-Designs/Combinational/Arithmetic/Logical_operations/README.md

 # Logic operations

-Implementation of Logic Operators, performing basic logic operations such as AND, OR, XOR, and NAND.
+Implementation of logic operators, performing basic logic operations such as AND, OR, XOR, and NAND.